ermirbeqiraj/board-time/README.md

 ## board-time!
 Is a project management web application created in [asp.net mvc 5](http://www.asp.net/mvc)

-This application is all about to simplify your work progress.
+This application is all about to simplify the work progress.
 - By setting TODOS/tasks, to remind you about your progress and the remain of your work.
 - Set the Roles for each user, give each user the right access type
 - Create categories of the tasks based on the priority or type of task.